digao-dalpiaz/Dam/README.md

    *Remarks:*

-   - The TRichText control in Message Editor Dialog was replaced by a TMemo, because in non Windows systems this control doesn't exist.
+   - The TRichEdit control in Message Editor Dialog was replaced by a TMemo, because in non Windows systems this control doesn't exist.
 So the syntax highlight under HTML tags are also no longer displayed in the editor.
    - At this time, the Cut, Copy and Paste commands for messages in the Lazarus IDE environment are not yet available.

 - 09/24/2020